whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 TODO: describe more, add links!

-## Getting started
+## Getting Started

 That should now be rather simple.
 No magic installation required!
-On any platform, the _sufficient_ thing to do is:
+On any platform, the *sufficient* thing to do is:

 1. Get the binaries.
 2. Run `searchd`